MideOludoyi/Data-Science-Projetcs/README.md

-This a bank for my personal Data science projects.
+This a bank data for my personal Data science projects.
 No part of this files is reproducible without due consent.